Compared to California, Oatman’s Gold Rush came late and helped to pack a lot of history into one town’s lifespan.

 In Ghost Towns of the Southwest (2010), it is said that Olive’s Mohave son, John Oatman, was the person who petitioned to have the name of the town changed from Vivian to Oatman in honour of his mother.

 From a Route 66 sign close to the entrance to one of the mines: We burros can smell water 20 miles away.
 We carry our babies for 11 months.
 We first came to Oatman with early day prospectors, hauling rock and ore inside the mines.
-Outside the mines we hauled water and supplies.
+Outside the mines, we hauled water and supplies.
 As the mines closed we were released into the hills of Oatman.
 Our average life span is 30 to 35 years.

 The town is most famous for the burros that “run” wild in the streets.
 The herd of burros that lives in the hills is descendent from the donkeys that were released into the wild by gold prospectors when then left after the boom was over.
 These are protected by the US Department of the Interior.

-The word run is in quotes because even though the burros in town are wild, the rarely move around, and when they do move around it is very slow and they don’t move very far.
+The word run is in quotes because even though the burros in town are wild, they rarely move around, and when they do move around it is very slow and they don’t move very far.
 During my meander through town, a door was accidentally left open in the main street pub and one young burro invaded the kitchen.
-The only way staff could get the beasts out was to wave food in front of its face, which it slowly followed out onto the street.
+The only way staff could get the beasts out was to wave food in front of its face, which slowly followed out onto the street.
 This was the fastest I saw any of the beasts move.

 And, thanks to tourists who like to feed the burros from their car as they drive through, the donkeys stand patiently on the road and wait for people to feed them, making it hard to drive through town and into Sitgreaves Pass.
 I saw one Asian family in an SUV come to a dead stop in the middle of the pass (on a blind curve at the edge of a cliff) to feed a burro a sandwich.
 Others will feed them whatever they have in their hand, including candy, crackers, and popcorn.

-Like mentioned above, the burros are protected by the US Department of the Interior under the Wild Free-Roaming Horse and Burro Act; so, it is illegal to capture, injure, or harass any of these beasts.
+As mentioned above, the burros are protected by the US Department of the Interior under the Wild Free-Roaming Horse and Burro Act; so, it is illegal to capture, injure, or harass any of these beasts.
 I overheard one local lady tell a photographer that a group of tourists from India discovered the bite of this law when they photographed and videotaped themselves riding one of the burros and uploaded the images to the internet.
 Deemed harassment, one man was subsequently tracked down and fined $10,000 for their actions.